Hello! I am Assistant Professor of Neurosymbolic AI in the Institute of Logic, Language, and Computation, University of Amsterdam.

 Bio:

 Martha Lewis is Assistant Professor at the Institute of Logic, Language, and Computation, University of Amsterdam.
 She was previously a Lecturer in the School of Engineering Mathematics and Technology at Bristol University, and completed postdocs at the ILLC at the University of Amsterdam, funded by a Veni fellowship, and in the Quantum Group in the Department of Computer Science, University of Oxford.
 She did her PhD at the University of Bristol, in the Bristol Centre for Complexity Sciences, and before that the Evolutionary and Adaptive Systems (EASy) MSc at the University of Sussex.
+She is a member of ELLIS and a Fellow of the Netherlands Institute for Advanced Study.
 Martha’s interests are in compositional approaches to understanding language and reasoning, through multidisciplinary approaches.

 Research Interests